scipy-conference/scipy_proceedings/papers/narendra_mukherjee/00_vanderwalt.rst

 Our approach uses the HDF5 data format at its heart that allows us to organize all of the data (and their associated metadata) under specific nodes in the same file.
 This approach has several advantages over traditional practices of organizing ephys data.
 Firstly, HDF5 is a widely used cross-platform data format that has convenient APIs in all major programming languages.
 Secondly, having all the data from an experimental session in the same file (that can be easily compressed – we use ptrepack in the post-processing step) makes data sharing and collaboration easier.
 Thirdly, HDF5 files allow quick access to desired parts of the data during analysis – as a consequence, larger than memory workflows can easily be supported without worrying about the I/O overhead involved.
 Lastly, in our setup, we splice the storage and processing of the data by individual electrodes – this allows us to run the processing step in parallel on several electrodes together bringing down processing time significantly.

-Our semi-automated approach to spike sorting is faster and more principled than the standard approach of picking units *via* arbitrary, user-defined amplitude threshold on spike waveforms during ephys recordings and/or manually-drawn polygons around spikes from a putative unit in principal component (PC) space.
-We automate both these steps of the traditional spike sorting toolchain by using an amplitude threshold that depends on the median voltage recorded on an electrode and clustering putative spikes with a Gaussian Mixture Model (GMM).
+The standard approach of picking units in ephys studies involves arbitrary, user-defined amplitude threshold on spike waveforms during ephys recordings and manually drawing polygons around spikes from a putative unit in principal component (PC) space.
+This process is very time consuming for the experimenter and is prone to human errors.
+Our semi-automated approach to spike sorting is faster and more principled than the standard approach - we automate both these steps of the traditional spike sorting toolchain by using an amplitude threshold that depends on the median voltage recorded on an electrode and clustering putative spikes with a Gaussian Mixture Model (GMM).
 The user’s expertise only enters the process in the last step of our workflow — they label the clusters picked out by the GMM as noise, single unit or multi unit based on the shapes of the spike waveforms and their ISI distributions.
 As the number of electrodes in an electrophysiological recording is already starting to run into the hundreds and thousands, there is a need to automate this last manual step as well – this can be achieved by fitting supervised classifiers to the units (and their types) picked out manually in a few training datasets.
 As the waveforms of spikes can depend upon the brain region being recorded from, such an approach would likely have to applied to every brain region separately.

-During the pre-processing step, we restrict our setup to pick only ‘*negative*’ spikes – those in which the voltage deflection goes ‘*below*’ a certain threshold.
+During the pre-processing step, we restrict our setup to pick only *negative* spikes – those in which the voltage deflection goes *below* a certain threshold.
 While most extracellular spikes will appear as negative voltage deflections (due to the fact that they are being mostly recorded from outside the axons of neurons), sometimes an electrode, depending on the brain region, ends up being close enough to the cell body of a neuron to record positive spikes.
 Our pre-processing step requires only trivial modifications to include positive deflections ‘*above*’ a threshold as spikes as well.

 The use of the HDF5 format and the ease of supporting larger-than-memory workflows allows our toolchain to scale to longer recordings and increased electrode counts.
 However, as explained previously, plotting all the spike waveforms in a cluster together during the processing step using matplotlib is a major memory bottleneck in our workflow.
 We are working on still more efficient workarounds, and have devised a live plotting setup with Bokeh (that plots 50 waveforms at a time) that can be used during post processing instead.
 In addition, recordings running for several hours (or days) have to account for the change in spike waveforms induced by ‘*electrode drift*’ - the electrode moves around in the fluid medium of the brain with time.
 The live plotting module is potentially useful in such longer recordings as well – it can be used to look at spikes recorded in small windows of time (30 minutes say) to see if their shapes change with time.